kibagateaux/Djinnii/README.md

+App Story:

-  This is not supposed to replicate users real life behavior.
+  **Abstract:** This is not supposed to replicate users real life behavior.
 It is an a fun, educational app that brings to light a variety of life tips, mainly concerning nutrition and fitness while also touching on psychology, meditation, and social aspects of life.

-  Lets say
+App Rules :
+  Exercise x minutes per week && y days per week (+str, stm, happiness | - ) Interact with nature and with other people (+ happiness, int,  | -) Food intake affects stats (+ veg, frt, fat, hyd | - sgr, ) Sleep ( +happiness)
+  Resilience?
+Codify how long they can work out Moderation

+  Djinn Stats
+    Financial
+      Take Mint data
+      Spending patterns in general and how they correlate with physical patterns (visiting locations, hours sleeping)

+    Mental
+      Sleep patterns and how they affect nutritional habits, heart rate, etc.

+    Nutrition

+    Exercise

   User Stories
   |Name|Use Case|Other UX things|